GiselaGovaart/fam-voice/README.md

 ## Preregistration
 Both papers were preregistered (under embargo) on 15 August 2024 on the OSF.
 Upon publication, the pregistration will become public.

 The code for the preregistration can be found in prereg_codeData.
+Please note that also here, files that are specific to paper 1 are marked with "acq" or "A", whereas files that are specific to paper 2 are marked with "rec" or "R".

 ## Where do I start?
 You can load this project in RStudio by opening the file called 'FamVoiceWORCS.Rproj'.